 Establishing a Culture of Legal Compliance

 We emphasize the importance of legal compliance, and have launched a number of classes and trainings to raise employees' awareness of legal requirements and anti-money laundering.
-In 2023, online and in-person classes centered on the principle for financial service industries to treat customers fairly, personal data protection, bank-wide employee integrity management behavior and risk management mechanisms, trends in risk management of honest conduct of the Board and senior executives, BOT's case reporting system, transaction monitoring, name screening, and verification of customer identity and risk assessment.
 Employees are required to complete online learning and tests to maximize learning results.

 To advance the competence of the Legal Compliance Team, we organize on-the-job trainings and provide the required amount of training hours applicable to different positions.
 To ensure all employees are on board with legal compliance work, the "Audit and Legal Compliance Work Forum" saw a discussion across north, central, and south Taiwan to familiarize domestic business units with BOT's friendly service measures and cases, common types of fraud, anti-money laundering issues, and legal compliance updates.